longrackslabs/awspec-kitchen-terraform/README.md

 # README #

 ## This repo contains:
+- An introduction to test driven infrastructure
+- An introduction to the basics of kitchen
+- An introduction to the basics of awspec
 - An introduction to the basics of terraform
 - An AWS lab to get you familiar with syntax and features